Your Child's Thoracic Insufficiency Syndrome Evaluation and Treatment Planning

 If your family is traveling from another country for treatment at CHOP's Wyss/Campbell Center for Thoracic Insufficiency Syndrome, we will work with our partners in Global Patient Services (GPS) to help coordinate your trip.
 GPS will help your family manage all details of your trip including travel, visas, insurance, places to stay and will arrange interpreters to work with your family and the clinicians treating your child.

-Plan for a 6-week stay in Philadelphia for your first visit.
-This will allow us time for your initial visit, as well as imaging and consults needed to determine if VEPTR surgery is the best course of treatment for your child.
+Plan for a several-week stay in Philadelphia for your first visit.
+This will allow us time for your first visit, as well as imaging and consultations needed to decide if VEPTR surgery is the best course of treatment for your child.
 If clinicians and your family agree to proceed, your child will undergo preoperative testing, inpatient surgery and recovery at Children's Hospital of Philadelphia.